 Wade College External Advisory Council

 Demonstrating strong research and writing skills and business acumen is an important component of a student’s success in preparation for professional experiences in his or her chosen industry.
-The External Advisory Council (EAC), held at the close of each trimester, is a valuable opportunity during which candidates for graduation from the baccalaureate degree program submit a completed business plan to be evaluated by an independent, third-party industry expert, who will offer valuable written feedback.
+The External Advisory Council (EAC) is a valuable opportunity during which students in the baccalaureate degree program submit a completed business plan to be evaluated by an independent, third-party industry expert, who will offer valuable written feedback.
 The panel evaluates each student’s business plan based on the viability of each business model, completion of applicable research, organization, attention to detail, and the readiness of graduates for employment or self-employment.

 Every April, Wade College students participate in the country’s largest career event of its kind.
 Nearly 1,200 students and faculty attend annually.
 The program provides career opportunities and insights; hands-on access to companies offering internships and entry-level jobs; interaction with industry leaders, mentors and role models; and most importantly, merchandising and design competitions with cash awards and scholarships.
 Wade College students participate in presentations by keynote speakers and other seminars and networking opportunities.